foss2serve/github-workflow-activity/activity.md

 2. Assign the role of _maintainer_ to one of your team members.

-3. Help the _maintainer_ create an organization on GitHub.
+3. Help the _maintainer_ create an organization on GitHub by following the steps to [Create an Organization](maintainer.md#create-an-organization) in the maintainers' guide.

-    - Name it what you like.
-    - Select a free plan.
-    - Invite each of your team members to be an organization member.
-    - Configure member privileges so that organization members can write to repositories.
-(You are doing this so everyone in your team can play the role of maintainer.)
     - What is the URL to the new organization?

         ```